 As Cameron pushed the hallway he’d formed outward, he came across something entirely unexpected.
 He discovered a seam of gold in the rock.
 Chasing the gold deposit, he ended up exposing a long length of tunnel.
 It became a large enough hollow to make a long swimming pool ideal for swimming laps.
 Plus he established a big flat open area to do some exercises, which seemed an appropriate addition.

-Cameron decided that he needed a bedroom too.
-A space suitable to put a decent bed would be nice, not that he wanted to stay long, but he might as well be comfortable.
+Cameron decided that having a bedroom, a space suitable to put a decent bed would be nice, not that he wanted to stay long, but he might as well be comfortable.
 So across the hall from the washroom he opened up another room, and after making a pedestal, he set onto it one of the big extra plush beds from Warehouse.

 He held to the rustic log cabin theme throughout and he felt calmer as it reminded him of his time with Marcus and Grace when they stayed at Jasper.

 After pulling a huge leather recliner chair from Warehouse into the cell’s original space as a finishing touch, Cameron sat down to watch the anticipated fireworks.
-As he waited, he checked how much gold he had accumulated, he had mined just shy of 200 pounds worth about 4.4 million if the market held.
+As he waited, he checked how much gold he had accumulated, he had mined just shy of 200 pounds, a tidy sum at current exchange rates.